 Genevieve is a tenacious barrister with excellent advocacy skills.
-She has gained substantial experience in a number of areas including sexual offences, violent crime, organised crime, fraud and proceeds of crime.
-She appears regularly in the Crown Court on a range of serious and complex criminal matters, and has experience in the Court of Appeal.
+She has gained substantial experience in a number of areas including sexual offences, serious violence, organised crime, fraud and proceeds of crime.
+She appears in the Crown Court, as a led junior and junior alone, on a range of serious and complex criminal matters, and has experience in the Court of Appeal.

-Before practicing at the Bar, Genevieve gained valuable experience working at leading criminal law firms such as Hickman and Rose, Irwin Mitchell, and Peters and Peters where she focused on complex fraud and asset recovery cases brought by the FCA, the SFO and HMRC as well as on serious sexual offences.
-She has continued to build a strong practice in these areas.
-Genevieve has particular expertise in representing individuals charged with allegations arising in the workplace, including misconduct in a public office.
+Before practicing at the Bar, Genevieve gained valuable experience working at leading criminal law firms Hickman and Rose and Irwin Mitchell where she focused on complex fraud and asset recovery cases brought by the FCA, the SFO and HMRC, as well as serious sexual offences.
+In 2016, Genevieve was seconded to Peters and Peters for five months and worked for one of the defendants in respect of the current SFO Barclays prosecution.
+She has continued to build a strong practice in cases of fraud, serious organised crime, and sexual offences.

 She has advised on international cases involving parallel importing, cross-border issues, extradition, and MLA requests.
 She has also worked on cross-jurisdictional investigations with the U.S. Securities and Exchange Commission and the U.S. Department of Justice.